lnxd/docker-phoenixminer/README.md

 # PhoenixMiner Docker Container for Unraid

-PhoenixMiner binary source for this container is currently version 5.6c from [Github](https://github.com/PhoenixMinerDevTeam/PhoenixMiner/).
+PhoenixMiner binary source for this container is currently version [5.6d](https://phoenixminer.info/downloads/) from the developers on [bitcointalk.org](https://bitcointalk.org/index.php?topic=2647654.0).

 It contains version 20.20 of the AMDGPU Pro Drivers direct from [AMD](https://www.amd.com/en/support/kb/release-notes/rn-amdgpu-unified-linux-20-20)